|

 These are things to bring to rehab that help ease the transition, are good for your mental health, and make your stay in the treatment facility more pleasant.
 It could be photos of your family members, pets, or close friends.
 Also, pack a journal or notebook and some pens or pencils.
 Journaling is a useful practice that allows you to process emotions, document your mental state and recovery journey, or simply pass the time.

-If you want to bring some books or magazines, clarify rehab’s policies regarding reading materials.
-The center might limit reading materials to those focused on self-help, recovery, or spirituality.
+If you want to bring some books or magazines, clarify rehab’s policies regarding Reading materials.
+The center might limit Reading materials to those focused on self-help, recovery, or spirituality.
 Also, you can bring small suppliers for hobbies if permitted, like knitting needles, drawing materials, or small musical instruments.
 Hobbies can have a positive impact on your behavioral health.

 Financial Considerations